Noah-droid/eventAPI/README.md

 ## Features

 - User registration and authentication.
-- Event creation, retrieval, updating, and deletion
+- Event creation, retrieval, updating, and deletion.
 - Authentication and authorization for protected endpoints
 - Integration with Django Rest Framework for API development
 - Use of UUIDs instead of IDs for models